VoronDesign/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

 ## BOM
 A BOM has been added that is based on the baseline Switchwire.
 This will not be perfect as the Ender 3's get a lot of mods by their owners.
 It should help with most of the key items to make the MOD.

+## Config
+Phalanx and Lord Derpson have shared their printer.cfg files.
+I used a V1.2 board which has different pins.

 ## STL Files
 This mod uses a combination of original Switchwire and modified parts.
 Most of the parts are modified/new as the Switchwire and Ender 3 frames are much different.
 I kept all the Voron naming conventions to provide consistancy.
 The following is a listing of the STL files, organized by location: